Who Invented the Foldable Phone? The Quiet Race No One Saw Coming

 If you’re building or researching foldable phone tech, the IP maze can be overwhelming.
 With patents spread across hinge designs, flexible displays, and multi-mode form factors, it’s easy to miss what already exists or who filed first.

-Global Patent Search (GPS) helps you cut through the noise.
+The Global Patent Search tool helps you cut through the noise.

 Here’s how: